 INSERTmay leave the table partially updated because the operation can terminate before completion.

 If the server is a master replication server, it treats threads associated with currently connected slaves like other client threads.
 That is, each one is marked as killed and exits when it next checks its state.

 If the server is a slave replication server, it stops the I/O and SQL threads, if they are active, before marking client threads as killed.
 The SQL thread is permitted to finish its current statement (to avoid causing replication problems), and then stops.
 If the SQL thread is in the middle of a transaction at this point, the server waits until the current replication event group (if any) has finished executing, or until the user issues a

 KILL CONNECTIONstatement.
-See also STOP SLAVE Syntax.
+See also STOP SLAVE Statement.
 Since nontransactional statements cannot be rolled back, in order to guarantee crash-safe replication, only transactional tables should be used.Note

 To guarantee crash safety on the slave, you must run the slave with